River Market Dist.

 Vogel Schwartz Sculpture Garden

 This dynamic garden is located at the west end of Riverfront Park.
-It features natural terraces and walkways along the Arkansas River, showcases over 33 dynamic sculpture pieces intersected by ripples of walkways and eddies.
+It features natural terraces and walkways along the Arkansas River, showcases more than 80 dynamic sculpture pieces intersected by ripples of walkways and eddies.
 The sculpture garden is a wonderful addition to the more than a dozen other large sculptures in the park and along President Clinton Avenue.
+Outside of the sculpture garden, you can find 24 additional works throughout the park.

 William E. “Bill” Clark Presidential Park Wetlands